 Cllr.
-Mary Hoade is a member of Galway County Council, representing the Tuam Electoral Area.
+Nicholas Crossan is a member of Donegal County Council, representing the Inishowen Electoral Area.
 Cllr.
-Hoade was elected President of the AILG at the Annual General Meeting which was held online on the 28th October 2020.
+Crossan was elected President of the AILG at the Annual General Meeting which was held on the 30th September 2021.

 Who We Are